en

 Odori Kimono during the Nagoya Festival Parade

-This type of kimono is a traditional Japanese dancer’s kimono.
-This kimono is very bright, and flashy, due to being associated with stage performances like festivals or public performances.
+This type of Kimono is a traditional Japanese dancer’s Kimono.
+This Kimono is very bright, and flashy, due to being associated with stage performances like festivals or public performances.

 Komon – 小紋